merliot/hub/README.md

 #### WIFI_SSID, WIFI_PASSPHRASE
 Set Wifi SSID and passphrase for devices built with TinyGo.
 If mulitple SSID/passphrases are needed, use env vars WIFI_SSID_x and WIFI_SSID_PASSPHRASE_x, where x is 0-9.

+## Building New Devices

+New devices can be built from scratch or by extending existing devices.
+The new device is given a unique model name.